 I’m interested in how people interact with the physical, social and psychological spaces they inhabit, and in how we map the boundaries between our interior and exterior worlds.
 Most recently I’ve been exploring how technologies influence my experience of the world and my sense of self.

-In March 2017 I began a PhD in sculpture; my research focuses on developing visual metaphors for the relationship between the physical self and its growing digital presence.
+In March 2017 I began postgraduate research; my research focuses on developing visual metaphors for the relationship between the physical self and its growing digital presence.
 In particular, I am exploring how water-based metaphors might be used to create systems in which expressions of consciousness, the physical body, emotional states and digital engagement may merge.

 I’ll be collecting my digital information and developing sculptural and performance metaphors which establish how I relate this material to my physical body and its constituent physical information (such proteins, biochemical signaling systems, nucleic acids and assembly systems which create order inside the complex lagoons of each of our cells).